Part 7 of 17

 The representative body whose members are elected by citizens in direct elections for a term of 4 years.
 The number of deputies depends on the population of the municipality.
 Adopts the municipality's statute, budget, development programmes and local normative acts.
 Elects and dismisses the assembly speaker and his deputy, forms committees and commissions.
 The assembly is led by a speaker who convenes and presides over sessions.

 The chief executive of the municipality.
-Until 2016, was directly elected by citizens; after the local self-government reform, is elected by the municipal assembly.
+Direct election by citizens applied roughly from 2003 to 2010–2011; since the local self-government reform, the head is elected by the municipal assembly by a majority of the total number of deputies.
 Represents the municipality, directs municipal administration, ensures implementation of assembly decisions, and manages municipal property.
 Appoints deputy municipal heads.

 Organised in the form of secretariats, directorates and other administrative bodies that carry out administrative functions, implement laws, and prepare draft decisions for the assembly and municipal head.
 Structure is determined by the municipal head's decision.
 Administrative bodies are led by heads appointed by the municipal head through open competition.